-One of the biggest benefits of using a shipping container is that you have a great amount of flexibility available to you.
+One of the biggest benefits is that you have a great amount of flexibility available to you.

-You also have a degree of flexibility over whether you choose a new or second-hand container – this is, of course, reflected in the price, and therefore allows for different budgets.
+You also have a degree of flexibility over whether you choose new or second-hand – this is, of course, reflected in the price, and therefore allows for different budgets.

 Another choice that you have, is linked to the size of your storage unit.
-There are usually three sizes of shipping containers available – 10ft, 20ft, and 40ft.
+There are usually three sizes available – 10ft, 20ft, and 40ft.
 However, there are also extra-high sided versions available.
-You should also be aware that if you need a larger space than this, storage containers have been specially designed to stack or join side-by-side easily.
+You should also be aware that if you need a larger space than this, all units have been specially designed to stack or join side-by-side easily.